A standard gas-fired furnace. This type of furnace must vent through a chimney and uses room air to aid combustion.

 Gas heating systems are one of the most popular heating systems available.
 Gas furnaces and boilers typically use either natural gas or propane as the fuel source.
 Both of these fuels are mined and processed to create an efficient heating option.

-Triple H Contracting are your local experts for gas heating services.
+Triple H Insulation, Heating & Cooling are your local experts for gas heating services.
 We can service your gas furnace or boiler to ensure maximum efficiency, or replace an old, inefficient oil furnace or boiler with a state-of-the-art system to save money and improve comfort.

 A furnace, boiler, or water heater burns fuel to generate heat that is sent as an air stream in your ducts or into water in your pipes.
 The efficiency rating is what percentage of that heat gets into your air or water.
 What happens to the rest of the heat?
 It goes up the chimney and is lost into the sky.